ChilloutCharles/BrainFlowsIntoVRChat/README.md

 | BFI/Info/BatterySupported | If your device supports sending battery status to BFiVRC | Bool |
 | BFI/Info/BatteryLevel | The current charge status of your devices battery | Float |

+## Neural Feedback
-# These paramaters are calculated based on your current mental state??????? (idk better way to word this) and make use of the full signed positive and negative float range
+### These paramaters are calculated based on your current mental state??????? (idk better way to word this) and make use of the full signed positive and negative float range
 | Paramater | Description | Type | Range |
 | ------ | ----- | ----- | ----- |
 | BFI/NeuroFB/FocusLeft | Left Unfocused to Focused | Float | -1.0 - 1.0 |